DavidQiC/IS2545_DELIVERABLE_2/README.md

  }
 ```

->FUN-PREFERENCES.
+### 4. FUN-PREFERENCES.
 A Student shall like Squirrel Hill, Downtown, and The Point, and dislike The Cathedral of Learning.
 A Business Person shall like Squirrel Hill and Downtown, and dislike all other locations.
 A Professor shall like all locations.
 A Blogger shall dislike all locations.

 In /SQAHW2/src/edu/pitt/utils/Helper.java, the code in static block is used to build LocationlikeMap and LocationDisLikeMap, making sure which place is liked or disliked by which kind of people.

->FUN-ITERATIONS.
+### 5. FUN-ITERATIONS.
 For each iteration, the program shall randomly select a location for the visitor to visit.
 The choices specified in FUN-CITY-LOCS as well as the option to leave the City shall all have equal weight - that is, there is an equal chance that a visitor will have a 20% chance of visiting any location specified in FUN-CITY-LOCS and a 20% chance of leaving the City (except in cases covered under FUN-FIRST-VISIT).

 the RandomGenerator.java , as well as TravelService.java in /SQAHW2/src/edu/pitt/utils is used to generate random number and get a random location or a random visitor on basis of this random number.

->FUN-ITER-DISPLAY.
+### 6. FUN-ITER-DISPLAY.
 At each iteration, the program shall display where the Visitor has visited and whether or not the Visitor liked that location.
 This output shall be of the format:

 LocationlikeMap and LocationDisLikeMap in Helper.java, as well as two enum types make sure poeple like or dislike a certain location

->FUN-FIRST-VISIT.
+### 7. FUN-FIRST-VISIT.
 For the first visit for a given Visitor, the Visitor cannot leave the City.
 The Visitor must visit at least one Location.

 In /SQAHW2/src/edu/pitt/CitySim9002.java,  the following code ensure every visitor must visit at least one Location
 ```